 As founding co-director of Partners in Justice International, Dr. Roberts centers her practice on providing respectful support to local practitioners seeking accountability for grave crimes in their own countries’ courts.

-Dr. L. Kathleen Roberts has represented victims and survivors of human rights violations and international atrocity crimes in court for over fifteen years.
+Dr. L. Kathleen Roberts has represented victims and survivors of human rights violations and international atrocity crimes in court for almost two decades.
 She has extensive trial experience.
 She has led or supervised investigation of grave crimes cases from twelve countries spanning five continents.
 Representing the victims, she led trial teams to victory in Yousuf v.
 Samantar, Ahmed v.
 Magan, Jara v.
 Barrientos, and Warfaa v.
 Ali.
 Her work on behalf of Somali victims has been covered widely in the United States and Africa, including by ABC’s 20/20, CNN Investigations.
 It is also the subject of a feature-length documentary Somaliland: Kill All but the Crows, of Al Jazeera’s People and Power series.
 Her work on behalf of the family of slain Chilean folksinger Víctor Jara was covered extensively in the United States and Chile, and was the subject of two hour-long specials: Anhelada Justicia of Chilevision’s En La Mira, and Massacre at the Stadium of Netflix original series Remastered.

 Dr. Roberts is core faculty at the Institute for International Criminal Investigations and served for several years as an adjunct professor at the University of San Francisco, where she taught a number of post-graduate level courses involving international human rights law.
 She has lectured extensively on human rights, international criminal law, victim representation, and transnational litigation.